 Arrow indicators in each cell, pointing up or down, indicate whether its value lies above or below that of the corresponding benchmark.

 The cells are colored according to the color ramp on the right, applied to the range of percent differences between the cell values and the corresponding benchmark value.
 Click on any color in the ramp on the right to replace it with a different color from the palette and dynamically update the table.
 Click Save colors to save the set of colors as a ramp under Preferences.

 By default, the values here are classified by intervals with equal counts (quintile method).
 To modify the class break values, click Edit ranges and then click in any of the percent values and enter a modified value.
 You can also click of the color cells to modify the color.
 When done, click Back.

-Note:When you click Export to export the benchmarked table as an Excel file, the styling is not preserved.
+Styling is not preserved, when clicking Export to export the benchmarked table as an Excel file.